Google Webmaster

 Step 1: Verify Ownership of Your Website

-- Go to Google Search Console.
+- Go through the website Google Search Console.

 - Select the property type: